52 Ideas for Simple Content from Einstein, da Vinci & Shakespeare

 Stephen King

-If your content marketing’s getting complicated, here are 3 ways to simplify it:
+If your content marketing’s getting complicated, here are 3 ways to simplify content:

-Want to simplify your content marketing?
-Write me: info@crystalclearcomms.com
+Want to simplify content marketing?
+We’re ready to help you.
+Write us at: info@crystalclearcomms.com